UniBioDicts/vsm-dictionary-pubmed/README.md

 requests to NCBI's Entrez system is 3**.
 A registered NCBI user can request for an API key that increases this limit to **10 requests/sec** (see [blog post](https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/)).
-If no `apikey` string is given in the constructor (if it's *absent* for example), we use an internal hardcoded NCBI API key that guarantees the 10 requests/sec limit.
+If no `apikey` string is given in the constructor (if it's *absent* for example), **we use an internal hardcoded NCBI API key** that guarantees the 10 requests/sec limit.
 This limit is very important because the [vsm-autocomplete](https://github.com/vsmjs/vsm-autocomplete) module that uses a vsm-dictionary as input, sends many such requests/sec since when someone types a string in the input-field component, it uses the `getEntryMatchesForString` function of the underlying vsm-dictionary.
 When the requests exceed the aforementioned limit, an error object is returned from the Entrez servers (HTTP 429).

+In order to account for this limit, we have implemented a rate limiter function that accumulates in a queue the requests to these servers (see below the specification for `getEntries` and `getEntryMatchesForString` to see the URL requests) and sends only *one request per 200 ms* - thus ensuring that we will never receive back that error.

 ## Tests